tthvo/operator-knowledge-hub/docs/cryostat_operator.md

 There are 2 ways to deploy the operator to the k8s/openshift cluster.

 1. Manual deployment with `make deploy`.
 This way you can test our your changes to configuration files (i.e. `*.yaml`) with `crc`.
 2. Bundle deployment with `make deploy_bundle` (OLM).
 Basically YAML definitions in config/ go in the bundle image, Go code goes in the operator image.
 Note that:
 	> OLM runs by default in OpenShift Container Platform 4.7.

-## Local changes
+## Local testing

 Any changes to go source files requires building a operator image and modify `OPERATOR_IMG`.
 The recommended way to test your local changes is manual deployment with `make deploy`.